-- A Pearl River Community College application for admission (submitted online only). - A Physical Therapist Assistant Program application for admission. - An official high school transcript from an approved high school or GED test transcript. - Official college transcripts(s) of all colleges attended if college work has been completed. - An acceptable ACT score (1 or 2). - 1.
+Applicants must have the following A Pearl River Community College application for admission (submitted online only). documents on file in the Physical A Physical Therapist Assistant Program application for admission.
+Therapist Assistant (PTA) Program at An official high school transcript from an approved high school or GED test transcript. the Forrest County Center April 10, Official college transcripts(s) of all colleges attended if college work has been completed.
+2017 (April 9, 2018) to be considered An acceptable ACT score (1 or 2). for admission to the PTA program.
 Composite score of 18, an 19 or above on the mathematics subtest (or have completed College Algebra with a "C" or better by the deadline), and 17 or above on the English subtest (or have completed English Composition I with a "C" or better by the deadline), are allowed on the ACT administrations to meet ACT minimum standards for consideration to the PTA program.
-The minimum composite score for ACT administrations prior to October 1989 is 15, a 15 or above on the mathematics subtest (or have completed College Algebra with a "C" or better by the deadline and 13 or above on the English subtest (or have completed English Composition I with a "C" or better by the deadline OR - 2.
-Attain a 16 or higher ACT composite (since October 1989), an 19 or above on the mathematics subtest (or have completed College Algebra with a "C" or better by the deadline) and a 17 or above on the English subtest (or have completed English Composition I with a "C" or better by the deadline), and achieve at least 12 semester hours of the general education course work in the PTA program curriculum, with a grade of "C" or better from an accredited college or university.
-If A&P I and II have been taken, they must have been completed within three years prior to admission into the PTA program.
-If A&P I and II were taken longer than three years prior to admission into the PTA program, the student must retake these two courses once admitted to the program. - Observation form (if applicant is electing to observe recommended) - Authorization for Medication Treatment form - The applicant must have documentation of attendance at an Information Session.
+The minimum composite score for ACT administrations prior to October 1989 is 15, a 15 or above on the mathematics subtest (or have completed College Algebra with a "C" or better by the deadline and 13 or above on the English subtest (or have completed English Composition I with a "C" or better by the deadline OR Attain a 16 or higher ACT composite (since October 1989), an 19 or above on the mathematics subtest (or have completed College Algebra with a "C" or better by the deadline) and a 17 or above on the English subtest (or have completed English Composition I with a "C" or better by the deadline), and achieve at least 12 semester hours of the general education course work in the PTA program curriculum, with a grade of "C" or better from an accredited college or university.
+If A&amp;P I and II have been taken, they must have been completed within three years prior to admission into the PTA program.
+If A&amp;P I and II were taken longer than three years prior to admission into the PTA program, the student must retake these two courses once admitted to the program.
+Observation form (if applicant is electing to observe - recommended) Authorization for Medication Treatment form The applicant must have documentation of attendance at an Information Session.
+Selection of students: Admission to the PTA program is competitive based on ACT scores, overall GPA, and core GPA course work.
+All PTA program applicants will be "ranked" according to the Admission Point Scale.
+The Admission Point Scale will identify students who have potential for success in the PTA program.
+The selection committee submits a list of candidates according to the "rank" on the point scale for a personal interview.
+Interview points and rank score will be the final determining factor for admission.
+Points granted at the interview will be based on: (1) Verbal and Nonverbal communication skills including writing skills; (2) Knowledge of the field of Physical Therapy and the role of the PTA in the field; as well as (3) Basic interview skills.